gatsbyjs/gatsby/README.md

 Thanks to our many contributors and sponsors as well as the companies sponsoring our testing and hosting infrastructure: [Travis CI](https://travis-ci.com/), [Appveyor](https://www.appveyor.com/), and [Netlify](https://www.netlify.com/).

+##Languages used
+JavaScript, sh
+written in javascript and sh
+script folder has code for testing